TEAMuP-dev/pyharp/README.md

 To achieve this, we'll create a list of Gradio input widgets, as well as an audio output widget, then use the `build_endpoint` function from PyHARP to create a Gradio interface for our processing function.

+**NOTE**: make sure that the order of your inputs matches the order of the defined arguments in your processing function.

+**NOTE**: all of the `gr.Audio` widgets MUST have `type="filepath"` in order to work with HARP.

 ```python
 # Build the endpoint
 with gr.Blocks() as demo: